 We will take photographs of you after your operation as part of your ongoing evaluation.
 You will need to come in for periodic check-ups so that we can observe the long term results of your surgery.

-After Breast Reduction surgery, allowing your body enough time to heal and recover is essential for achieving optimal results.
+After Breast Reduction Surgery, allowing your body enough time to heal and recover is essential for achieving optimal results.
 It is important to follow your surgeon’s post-operative instructions and guidelines to ensure a smooth and successful recovery.
 Below are some general guidelines to ensure a smooth recovery.

 Whenever someone is having an anaesthetic, no matter what it’s for, then things can potentially go wrong.
 That is why no surgery should be considered “minor”.
 Of course, whilst the chances of the following potential problems occurring are extremely small, you still need to know about then: